mtuann/comp5120-data-vis/project01-trash-wheel.md

 - Volume
 - PlasticBags
 ## Plan for answering each ot the questions
-### Question 1: How does the composition of collected trash vary across different Trash Wheels over time?
+### Question 1: How does the volume and weight of collected waste vary seasonally?

 #### 1. Data Preparation:
    - Load the dataset into R.
    - Explore and clean the data if necessary.

 #### 2. Data Visualization:
-   - Create a line plot to visualize the trend of plastic bottles, polystyrene items, and glass bottles collected over time (Month and Year) for each Trash Wheel (ID).
+   - Create a line plot to visualize the seasonal trend of volume and weight of collected waste across different months or years.

-   - Use different colors or line styles to differentiate between trash types and Trash Wheels.
+   - This figure will provide insights into the seasonal patterns of waste accumulation, allowing for comparisons between Trash Wheels.

    - Optionally, create additional plots such as bar charts or stacked area plots to compare the composition of collected trash among different Trash Wheels.

 #### 3. Insights: